-Whiteley Township Coordinance: Latitude 39º50'00"N, Longitude -70º06'59"W, & Elevation 901 ft.
-Watershed used by Whiteley Township is the Ohio Basin, Monongahela Subbasin (Watershed Source: www.dep.state.pa.us).
+Whiteley Township Coordinance and Geography: Latitude 39º50'00"N, Longitude 80º06'59"W, & Elevation 901 ft.
+Watershed used by Whiteley Township is the Ohio Basin, Monongahela Subbasin (Watershed Source: www.dep.pa.gov).

 Deed Transfers: A deed is the document that transfers ownership of real estate.
 It contains the names of the old and new owners and a legal description of the property, and is signed by the person transferring the property.
 Property Deeds for Greene County are recorded in our Office of Register and Recorder, located in the Greene County Courthouse, Room 100, 10 East High Street, Waynesburg, PA 15370 (Phone: 724-852-5283).
 For more information, go to: Recorder of Deeds.

 Click here for deed transfers recorded within Whiteley Township of Greene County, Pennsylvania.

-Comprehensive Plan: For information on Whiteley Township's Comprehensive Plan, please contact the township office at 724-627-8935.
+Comprehensive Plan: Click here for the Whiteley Township's Comprehensive Plan (June 2000).
+FMI, please contact the township office at 724-627-8935.
 Also see the Greene County Comprehensive Plan prepared by the Department of Economic Development.